trevorwslee/MCE-DumbDisplay/README.md

 - `layerNoBackgroundColor()` -- set the background of a layer to no color (i.e. transparent)
 - `layerClear()` -- clear the layer

+Additional LEDGrid "Layer" operations:
+- `ledOn(x: number = 0, y: number = 0)` -- turn LED on
+- `ledOff(x: number = 0, y: number = 0)` -- turn LED off
+- `ledToggle(x: number = 0, y: number = 0)` -- toggle LED on / off
+- `ledBar(count: number)` -- treat the LED Grid as a bar-meter, turning on a bar of count LEDs
+- `ledOnColorNum(color: number)` -- set the LED on color with color number
+- `ledOnColor(color: string)` -- set the LED on color with color name
+- `ledOffColorNum(color: number)` -- set the LED off color with color number
+- `ledOffColor(color: string)` -- set the LED off color with color name

+Additional LCD "Layer" operations:
+- `setCursor(x: number, y: number)` -- set cursor position; (0, 0) to start with
+- `print(text: string)` -- print text to cursor position
+- `home()` -- set cursor to (0, 0)
+- `cursor()` -- show cursor on the LCD
+- `noCursor()` -- no show cursor on the LCD
+- `autoscroll()` -- auto scroll when print text
+- `noAutoscroll()` -- no auto scroll when print text
+- `display()` -- LCD will display
+- `noDisplay()` -- LCD will not display
+- `scrollDisplayLeft()` -- scroll LCD left
+- `scrollDisplayRight()` -- scroll LCD right
+- `writeLine(line: string, y: number = 0)` -- write text as a line to row y (note that the row will be erased first)
+- `pixelColorNum(color: number)` -- set the color of the LCD pixels with color number
+- `pixelColor(color: string)` -- set the color of the LCD pixels with color name
+- `bgPixelColorNum(color: number)` -- set the color of the LCD "background / off" pixels with color number
+- `bgPixelColor(color: string)` -- set the color of the LCD "background / off" pixels with color name
+- `noBgPixelColor()` -- set the LCD "background / off" pixels to no color (i.e. not show)

 A reminder -- DumbDisplay will make use of both your Micro:bit Bluetooth and USB Serial, therefore you should not be making use of them for your own purposes.
-However, if you really need to use any one of them, you can use DumbDisplay.powerUp() to disallow DumbDisplay to use Bluetooth or USB Serial.
+However, if you really need to use any one of them, you can call DumbDisplay.connect() explicitly to disallow DumbDisplay to use Bluetooth or USB Serial.